RaiyanK23/SENG438-A2/seng438-a2-team_20.md

 calculateColumnTotal()

-* Test written for when .
+* Test written for when there a no columns.
-* Test written for when .
+* Test written for when input is invalid.
-* Test written for when .
+* Test written for when input is a column with two values.

 calculateRowTotal()

-* Test written for when .
+* Test written for when there a no rows.
-* Test written for when .
+* Test written for when input has negative values in the rows.
-* Test written for when .
+* Test written for when input is a column with two values.

 createNumberArray()

-* Test written for when .
+* Test written for when input is a null value.
-* Test written for when .
+* Test written for when input is a one element 2D array.
-* Test written for when .
+* Test written for when input is a valid 2D array.

 createNumberArray2D()

-* Test written for when .
+* Test written for when input is a null value.
-* Test written for when .
+* Test written for when input is a one element 2D array.
-* Test written for when .
+* Test written for when input is a valid 2D array.

 getCumulativePercentages()

-* Test written for when .
+* Test written for when input has three key value pairs with positive values.
-* Test written for when .
+* Test written for when input has two key value pairs with negative values.
-* Test written for when .
+* Test written for when input has no keys.

 # 4 How the team work/effort was divided and managed